tomyitav/graphql-server-seed/README.md

 npm start
 ```

 The server will run on port 8080.
-You can change this by editing `server.js`.
+You can change this by editing config file.

 ## Project structure